-These five writing tips from Stephen King will help you write a better book, blog post, or magazine article.
+These seven writing tips from Stephen King will help you write a better book, blog post, or magazine article.
 Learn to write from than the King of Horror Writing (not the king of horrible writing!).

-I’ve heard oceans of praise about Stephen King’s On Writing: A Memoir of the Craft– and indeed, it can improve your writing immensely.
+I’ve navigated oceans of praise about Stephen King’s On Writing: A Memoir of the Craft— and indeed, it can improve your writing immensely.
 He says this book was very difficult for him to write – and, truthfully, the first half was difficult for me to read!
 I thought it meandered, and was more of a reflection on his life than a “how to write” guide.
 But, I guess that’s why he called it a “memoir”, right?

 Nevertheless, I’ve pulled several good writing quips and tips from it…